|

 • Add the potatoes and carrots to the skillet along with the corned beef.
 Spread evenly in the skillet and continue to cook until browned on the underside.

 • With a spatula, turn and brown the other side.
-Continue to cook and turn until most of the vegetables are browned.
+Continue cooking and turning occasionally until most of the vegetables are browned.
+Taste and season with kosher salt and freshly ground black pepper as needed.

-• Drain off any excess fat and moisten with about 3 to 4 tablespoons of brown gravy.
+• Carefully tilt the skillet and drain off any excess fat.
+Moisten with about 3 to 4 tablespoons of brown gravy.

 Nutrition